 And so it was that on Christmas day, I was floundering for ideas on what to post.
 I figured tying a chive leaf around each dumpling would make them look like little "presents."
 This all came together very quickly and easily due to my tried-and-tested method of lazy cooking. ;)

 Monday, December 24, 2007

-After discovering how quick and easy it was to make tiramisu, I decided to try making a matcha green tea tiramisu.
-The version I had at Italian Tomato was actually not that spectacular - not much green tea flavor and rather dry.
+After discovering how quick and easy it was to make Tiramisu, I decided to try making it with Japanese matcha green tea.
+The version I had at Italian Tomato - Costa Mesa was actually not that spectacular - not much green tea flavor and rather dry.
 And in looking at the photo again, I think my green tea tiramisu looks tastier! :) Lil' sis kept urging me not to do it because she remembered not being impressed with their green tea tiramisu either.
 But I promised her I'd make a normal one just in case.
 As it turned out, we ate all of the cake and regular tiramisu and there was just a small portion of this left.
 Two of my cousins had dibs on the leftovers.

 Sunday, December 23, 2007

 Mmm.
 Roast ducks displayed in the window.
 One duck is $12.95.
 Right now this is my favorite roast duck to-go place.
 The marinade has a slight honey flavor, not dark and soy saucy like Sam Woo's.

 Sorry the pictures are so blurry.
 I was standing at the top of the staircase and zooming in so you could get a sense of the whole length of the table, or rather two long and one round table placed end to end.
 This is how it's been like for the past few holiday parties, but this time, we were celebrating my dad's 60th birthday.
 I previously wrote about why lil' sis and I are such daddy's girls.

 Close-ups of the food below.